AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 <!--
 ## Supported browsers {#browsers}

-Adobe [!DNL Journey Optimizer] interface is designed to work optimally in the latest version of Google Chrome.
+Adobe Campaign interface is designed to work optimally in the latest version of Google Chrome.
 You might have trouble using certain features on older versions or other browsers.
 -->